plasmadancom/Raspberry-Pi-Relay-APA102-LED-Controller/README.md

 ## Dependencies

-APA102 LEDs require the Python port of the Adafruit dotstar library to function.
+APA102 LEDs require the Python port of the Adafruit DotStar library to function.
 This is included in this repo for completeness.

 https://github.com/adafruit/Adafruit_DotStar_Pi